-Prerequisite: Admission to the PTA Program Co-requisites: PTA 2322, PTA 2203/L, PTA 2104/L
+Prerequisite: Admission to the PTA Program Co-requisites: PTA 2322, PTA 2203/L, PTA 2213

-Kinesiology is the study of musculoskeletal anatomy, posture and movement of the human body and the analysis of movement based on anatomical and mechanical principles.
+A study of musculoskeletal anatomy, biomechanics of the human body, and the analysis of movement based on anatomical and mechanical principles.
 An understanding of the muscular system with regard to origin, insertion, and action of muscles, serves as the basis by which to study planes, axes of movements, the range and quality of functional movements, the actions of levers within the human body, and how muscular contraction affects movements, posture, and gait.
-Emphasis is given to the application of these principles in understanding human movement and/or athletic performance.
+Emphasis is given to the application of these principles in understanding movement and performance.